 The Gulf Coast Research Laboratory is a research and teaching unit of The University of Southern Mississippi dedicated to the advancement of scientific discovery and promotion of academic growth in the fields of marine biology and coastal sciences for the betterment of society, the wise use of natural resources, and the advancement of sound economic development.
 The GCRL is a leader in coastal and marine sciences research, education, outreach, and service.
 Its scientists and educators meet changing societal needs by creating knowledge at the forefront of its areas of expertise, empowering graduates with knowledge and skills, and translating this knowledge for the public.
 GCRL's exploration and discovery are enhanced through open communication, historic strengths and innovative initiatives, and its programs excite and engage students and marine resource users, demonstrating the importance of marine sciences in their everyday lives.
-The GCRL accomplishes its mission through the University's School of Ocean Science and Engineering (formerly Ocean Science and Technology), established in 2016, in support of:
+The GCRL accomplishes its mission as part of the University's Coastal Operations and through the office of the Vice President for Research, in support of: